tamascogustavo/chimera/README.md

 This command will annotate the pathway for the compounds in the metabolic map.
 During the process a few warning messages can be displayed due to multiple API request.
 However, thats not an error.

 ### To perform gene or reaction knockout we can use on the model __Escherichia coli__:
+All commands will request the name of the model you want to use as target.
+For example e_coli_test.xml

 **For specific genes**